• Log In

 A mother elephant and young calf roam through Kimana Sanctuary, a crucial corridor that links Amboseli National Park with the Chyulu Hills and Tsavo protected areas in Kenya, on May 23, 2022.
 As well as being the largest land mammal on earth, elephants are a keystone species and play an important role in the environment where they live.
 However, having roamed the wild for 15 million years, today, this iconic species faces the biggest threats to its survival due to ivory poaching, human-wildlife conflict and habitat destruction.
 (National Geographic for Disney/Nichole Sobecki)

-of
+3 of 12

 • A family of elephants roams through Kimana Sanctuary, a crucial corridor that links Amboseli National Park with the Chyulu Hills and Tsavo protected areas in Kenya, on May 23, 2022.
 As well as being the largest land mammal on earth, elephants are a keystone species and play an important role in the environment where they live.
 However, having roamed the wild for 15 million years, today, this iconic species faces the biggest threats to its survival due to ivory poaching, human-wildlife conflict and habitat destruction.
 (National Geographic for Disney/Nichole Sobecki)